Figuring out how to start a web design business in 2023 can be a bit overwhelming.

 If you’re not much of a writer, at the very least, comment on those industry blogs and make your name known that way.

-Since we are talking about starting a web design business, I assume that the “creating a portfolio website for yourself” -part doesn’t sound like something difficult.
+Since we are talking about how to start a web design business, I assume that the “creating a portfolio website for yourself” -part doesn’t sound like something difficult.
 Here’s some inspiration – a set of cool portfolio sites.

 If you don’t like writing, there are plenty of other ways to become known in the community (both WordPress/web design and your specific area of focus), such as:

 - Participate in Twitter chats (check out TweetReports for a searchable list)